WRITTEN BY Bettina Shultz-Jobe

-In Natural Lifemanship, mounted work is an integral part of our model of trauma focused equine assisted psychotherapy (TF-EAP).
+In Natural Lifemanship, mounted work is an integral part of our model of trauma-focused equine assisted psychotherapy (TF-EAP).
 However, I recently read a published article arguing that horseback riding is contraindicated in the treatment of military veterans with moral injury.
 The authors suggest that mounted work victimizes the horse and puts the client in a place of power, domination, and control.
-While we do not disagree that relationships characterized by power, domination and control are indeed contraindicated for this population and for others, we feel this article begs two important questions with respect to equine assisted psychotherapy: 1) what benefits are accrued uniquely through mounted work that render it an integral component of TF-EAP; and 2) is the aforementioned power dynamic an inevitable byproduct of riding, or is there a way to engage in mounted work that promotes its benefits without resulting in a damaging relational dynamic?
+While we do not disagree that relationships characterized by power, domination, and control are indeed contraindicated for this population and for others, we feel this article begs two important questions with respect to equine assisted psychotherapy: 1) what benefits are accrued uniquely through mounted work that renders it an integral component of TF-EAP; and 2) is the aforementioned power dynamic an inevitable byproduct of riding, or is there a way to engage in mounted work that promotes its benefits without resulting in a damaging relational dynamic?
 Natural Lifemanship strongly contends that riding has powerful therapeutic benefits that cannot be obtained by other means and is contraindicated only when it is not done in a connecting and mutually beneficial way.
 Let’s explore why this matters – therapeutically speaking.

 The physical benefits of horseback riding are well documented in the literature.
-Due to the many physical benefits, specifically related to balance, gait, and psychomotor difficulties, there have been many efforts to produce a horse back riding simulator for the purposes of physical rehabilitation and training.
+Due to the many physical benefits, specifically related to balance, gait, and psychomotor difficulties, there have been many efforts to produce a horseback riding simulator for the purposes of physical rehabilitation and training.
 A company in Japan claimed, “almost 100% reproducibility (of the horse’s movement) has been achieved.”
 The simulator is not able to walk, but it does synchronize the six major movements of the horse while under saddle.
-However, in a publication about this simulator, the authors note that it does not have a mechanism “which catches the center of gravity movement of the rider.”
+However, in a publication about this simulator, the authors note that it does not have a mechanism “which catches the center of gravity movement of the rider."
 They go on to explain that this important aspect of carrying is “similar to the case where the mother who is carrying her baby on her back is able to keep her balance compensating for the baby’s movement.”
 The simulator can reproduce movement, but it cannot reproduce the responsiveness of a sentient being carrying another.
 The ability of the horse to respond to the rider’s body and balance, much like a mother carrying her child, is more than just convenient.
-This responsiveness between the carrier and the one being carried activates physical attunement and connection in the relationship – the horse adjusts to the rider, and eventually, the rider adjusts to the horse.
-Movement alone organizes the lower regions of brainstem and diencephalon, but movement with attunement to the other and responsiveness is relational connection, which reaches higher in the brain, targeting the limbic system.
+This responsiveness between the carrier and the one being carried activates physical attunement and connection in the relationship - the horse adjusts to the rider, and eventually, the rider adjusts to the horse.
+Movement alone organizes the lower regions of brainstem and diencephalon, but movement with attunement to the other and responsiveness is the relational connection, which reaches higher in the brain, targeting the limbic system.
 So while the movement of a horse can be reproduced, even the scientists responsible admit that there are limitations to riding a non-responsive machine.
 This is merely the beginning of what makes riding such an important part of treatment for mental health disorders.

 In Natural Lifemanship there are two major components of TF-EAP – Relationship Logic and Rhythmic Riding.
 Relationship Logic takes place on the ground and Rhythmic Riding takes place on the horse’s back.
 Whether mounted or on the ground the connected relationship is the goal.
 This is the most important aspect of why riding a living, breathing horse is more valuable than using a tool – connection between horse and rider can make all the difference.